-Every righteous mother desires that her child memorizes the Quran, whether all of it or a part of it.
+Every righteous mother has a desire that her child memorizes the Quran, whether all of it or a part of it.
 Many of them start enthusiastically only to lose all motivation soon afterwards.
-There are many things that can lead to quitting or slowing down on this blessing journey.
+There are many things that can lead to stopping or slowing down on this blessed journey.
 Here are 10 practical tips that will help you to make your child memorize the Quran efficiently.

-1. TELL THEM WHY THEY ARE LEARNING THE QURAN
+1. EXPLAIN WHY THEY ARE LEARNING THE QURAN

-A young child is not able to fully comprehend why she is memorizing the Quran, everyday.
+A young child is not able to fully comprehend why they are memorizing the Quran on a daily basis.
 Why is to so important?
-Why should she give up her play time and come sit and memorize the Quran?
+Why should they give up play time and memorize the Quran?
 When you explain some of the virtues of memorizing the blessed Book, they will know the purpose of these sessions – to come closer to Allah.
 Teaching them the virtues of memorizing the Quran before the memorization itself will result in sincere intentions, consistency and steadfastness.
 Below are some of the virtues of memorizing the Quran that are worthy of teaching your child, it may amaze and excite your child!

 THE HIGHEST PLACE IN JANNAH